How to check which website platform is used?

 Here’s how you can check a website’s source code:

-- Check the CSS: Sometimes, the CSS file names or comments within them can give away the platform or the theme being used.
+5. Check the CSS: Sometimes, the CSS file names or comments within them can reveal the platform or theme being used.
 Look for links to CSS files and check if they contain any platform-specific terms.

 One tip: Some websites might minify their HTML, CSS, and JavaScript files (compressing them to load the website faster), making it harder to read the source code.
 But don’t worry; even in minified code, you can still search for keywords or the patterns mentioned above.